mward19/traffic-signs-u-net/README.md

 Next steps:
 - Data augmentation, lots of it
-- Hyperparameter optimization (or for some, just more intelligent ways of choosing would help.
+- Hyperparameter optimization (or for some hyperparameters, just more intelligent ways of choosing would help.
 Many choices are arbitrary right now)
 - Eventually, scale to 3D and train on tomograms

 ***